brbuckley/purchasems/README.md

 # 7-purchase

 ## Installation
-It is recommended to install the modules separately, the customer module is independent so these commands should do :
+It is recommended to install the modules separately, the purchase module is independent so these commands should do :
 ```
 mvn -f app clean install
 ```